 - Horace totally gets one, for sacrificing his life in order to make sure his owner never gets a chance at the Presidential nomination, preventing a war with Canada.

-Canada itself, for deciding to refuse to repatriate any runaway slaves to the CSA.
-Although the nation pays the price with hostile relations and military threats, there is also a Karmic Jackpot with all the great artists the CSA rejected seeking refuge in Canada to make it the cultural capital of the world.
-In doing so, because Canada did the right thing, that nation commands a mighty soft diplomatic power that CSA cannot understand, much less emulate.
+- Canada itself, for deciding to refuse to repatriate any runaway slaves to the CSA.
+Although the nation pays the price with hostile relations and military threats, there's also a Karmic Jackpot with all the great artists the CSA rejected seeking refuge in Canada to make it the cultural capital of the world.
+In doing so, because Canada did the right thing, that nation commands a mighty soft diplomatic power that the CSA can't understand, much less emulate.